Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 GRANT SELECT ON VIEW IP2LOCATION.LITEDB11 TO SHARE IN APPLICATION PACKAGE IP2LOCATION_APP;
 ```

-Fantastic.  we now have an application package with permissions onto the lookup database.
-That's the first part of the application completed but we will be adding necessary file to deploy the actual application.
+Fantastic,  we now have an application package with permissions onto the lookup database.
+That's the first part of the application completed but we will be adding the necessary files to deploy the actual application.

 <!-- ------------------------ -->
 ## The Manifest File